heutelbeck/sapl-policy-engine/sapl-documentation/7_5_BundleWireProtocol.md

 | `404` | pdpId not found on server | Log error, retry with exponential backoff. |
 | `5xx` | Server error | Log error, retry with exponential backoff. |

-All error responses trigger retry with exponential backoff.
-The client never stops retrying.
-After the server recovers, the client resumes normal operation.
+Transport-level error responses (`401`, `403`, `404`, `5xx`, and connection timeouts)
+are transient.
+They trigger retry with exponential backoff, the client never stops retrying, and it resumes normal operation after the server recovers.
+A `200 OK` that carries a definitively invalid bundle is not a transport error.
+It is handled as a configuration error rather than retried in silence (see [Bundle Validity](#bundle-validity)).

 ### Bundle Format